Skip to Main Content

 We demo’d the new Backland FRs on crusty pre-season snow (which is pretty similar to days in the backcountry where you really need the stability of a heavier ski) and felt like they did a great job of turning and holding an edge, while still being really fun to launch off things and play around with.

 Elsewhere, Maven and Maverick continue to evolve in both construction and shape.
 The Maverick will be featured in a 105 CTI and 115 CTI, while the Maven gets a corresponding 103 CTI.
-All other models are upgraded with more eco-friendly and low impact materials.
+All other models are upgraded with more eco-friendly and low-impact materials.
 Their HRZN 3D tech is partial – it extends down both sides of the tip but does not wrap – for stability and smoothness.
 Inside, the new skis have less carbon, a burlier steel edge, and a directional, all-wood profile that encourages hard charging without being overwhelming.
 There is a misconception that “damp” or sturdier skis are inherently heavy and sometimes hard to drive.
 One purpose of the Maverick and Maven series is to rebut this, delivering a stable ski that is not overwhelming to the rider.

 Boots